stainoncarpet/yasn/README.md

 3. Javascript (couldn't get Typescript to work with GraphQL Server + undesired transpilation since it doesn't run natively on NodeJS)

 Socket.io on both sides and Apollo/GraphQL initially (which was later replaced by Redux - weird, it's supposed to be the other way around).

-The server uploads files (images) to some local disk (not cloud storage) therefore the whole app doesn't show images if deployed to Heroku and I don't want to bother trying to upload it anywhere else.

 ### What works:
 1. Sign up